Blog

 The Gut-Brain Axis: Biopsychological Pathways Between Diet and Mental Health

 For a few decades now, the gut-brain connection has been an exciting topic of research in biopsychology and nutritional psychiatry.
-At one time, these two systems might have been approached as separate entities, but now it is known that the GI tract forms a communication pathway with the CNS in a bidirectional fashion.
-This axis
+At one time, these two systems might have been approached as separate entities, but now it is known that the gastrointestinal tract forms a communication pathway with the central nervous system in a bidirectional fashion.

 Read More